orientechnologies/orientdb-labs/Studio-Cluster-Management.md

 # Cluster Management
-This is the section to work with OrientDB Cluster as DBA/DevOps.
+This is the section (available only for the Enterprise Edition) to work with OrientDB Cluster as DBA/DevOps.
 This is an exclusive feature introduced in OrientDB 2.2 Studio specifically for the [Enterprise Edition](http://orientdb.com/enterprise/).

 On the top of the page are reported the number of active nodes joining your cluster.